Regularly review your youth's profile (strengths, qualities, likes, dislikes...) Discuss their hopes, dreams and visions for their future.

 Review and update the Transition Plan and the Individual Education Plan (IEP).
 Ensure that goals identified are relevant to your youth's adult life.

-Research and apply for post secondary education/ training, vocational skills and employment preparation.
+Research and plan for post-secondary education / training, vocational skills, and employment preparation.

 Grants, Bursaries, Scholarships, Loans